Palazzo Altemps Rome | National Roman Museum | Rome Private Tours

 In the next cabinet, right, is the: Birth of Venus.
 The marble throne is one of the greatest works of early Greek art, probably used as a pedestal for a statue and representing the birth of Venus, a delicate piece of quality of the 5th cent.
 B.C.
 This charming work in Pentelic marble has on the sides two reliefs, one representing a priestess in the act of offering incense, the other figure of a girl playing the double flute.

 The throne is a delicate and rare specimen of the developed Greek archaic art, as demonstrated by the inexperience in the eyes represented straight in the faces on profile.

 The fomuos Ludovisi Juno.
 A colossal head of a goddess, calm, solemn, and dignified, an archaic Greek original of the early 5th century B.C.
 Although generally known under the name of Juno, opinions vary very much as to the subject the Statue was intended to represent.

 Mars.
 The celebrated Ludovisi Mars, a very singular and peculiar representation of the God of War.
 The melancholy, dreamy and reflective pose of the young Mars is explained by the presence of the Cupid, who denotes that the God of War is liable to undergo the influence of the little God of Love.
 It recalls the art of Lysippus.
 The most important group in the 3rd Wing is: Oreste and Electra meeting each other on the tomb of their father;

-In these cells, the monks could live alone a life of retirement in the strictest seclusion from the outer world, every one of them having a little garden and loggia.
+In these cells, the monks could live alone a life of retirement in the strictest seclusion from the outer world, every one having a little garden and loggia.
 (Tour Guide of Rome).

 At the bottom of this Wing, a large mosaic represents the worship of the animals sacred to the Nile.